-When formulating skincare and beauty products, cosmetic scientists must research each ingredient — the complete chemical composition, skin benefits (or the opposite!), and the optimal dosage.
-Due to the legality of cannabis, we did not learn much about it in school or on the job.
-Luckily, it's changing now — both the legal part and more skincare research on cannabis!
-Here are the most common ingredients used in skincare formulas:
+When formulating beauty products, cosmetic scientists research each ingredient, the complete chemical composition, skin benefits (or harm!), and the optimal dosage.
+Due to the legality of cannabis, chemists often don't learn about it during school.
+Luckily, that's changing, both the legal part and the increase in research of cannabis in skincare.

 How Can My Skin Benefit from Cannabidiol (CBD)?